skysky229/dbms-project/minio/README.md

 4. Click "Create Bucket" and fill the bucket name as well as some other configurations.

 ## Create MinIO Access Keys
-Some test codes require a MinIO Access Keys to work.
+NOTE: for Spark, it will accept username and password as Access Key, so we do not need to create the access key Some test codes require a MinIO Access Keys to work.
 In order to create the MinIO bucket, follow these steps:
 1. Access MinIO UI via localhost:9001